Non-Profit Reserve Funds: Guide to Financial Stability

 Externally Restricted Funds

 These funds have restrictions imposed by an external funder or donor.
-Imagine, for example, a local business that gives a nonprofit organization a $30K grant specifically to fund hot lunches for students in Vancouver’s lower socioeconomic neighbourhoods.
+Imagine, for example, a local business that gives a non-profit organization a $30K grant specifically to fund hot lunches for students in Vancouver’s lower socioeconomic neighbourhoods.

 Internally Restricted Funds